simranbathija/FridgeAI/README.md

 ## 🙋 About

-Built by Simran(https://www.linkedin.com/in/simran-bathija-1b9317123/) as part of an exploration into AI-augmented product workflows.
+Built by Simran Bathija(https://www.linkedin.com/in/simran-bathija-1b9317123/) as part of an exploration into AI-augmented product workflows.

 If this helped you, a ⭐ on GitHub means a lot.